21st Century Learning

 Shea previously taught mathematics and Project Make at Analy High School in Sebastopol.
 He worked closely with Dale Dougherty and Maker Media in 2011-12 and helped create the first-ever Project Make class in the country.
 The Analy High program is now a national model for Maker Education.

 The goal of Maker Education is to create opportunities for young people to develop confidence, creativity, and interest in science, technology, engineering, math, art, and learning as a whole through “making.”
 Shea’s background makes him ideally suited to support local educators interested in this increasingly popular field.

-- Looking for a concoction that will reinvigorate your passion for teaching and provide your students with relevant and engaging learning opportunities?
 A Maker-centered PLN is the perfect dish, chock full of the essential 21st century “food groups” of creativity, critical thinking, communication, and collaboration.
 Read more in this edSurge article by Casey Shea ...

 Project Guides & Ideas

 This page has over 100 well-documented projects that use inexpensive and easy-to-source materials.

 How to Smile